caoruikai/Learn-Use-Create/Media/mac_keynote_note.md

 ## Magic Move
 - Create 2 slides sharing some of the same objects, with some changes (e.g. positions).
 - Add a "Magic Move" transition effect between the 2 slides, animating transitions will be created by Keynote.

+# Presenting
+- Rehearsal mode: Presenter window can be customerized in rehearsal model like what to display and the postions.
+- Presenter window is only effective when there are multiple displays.
+- iOS devices can be connected to Macs and used as controls.
+- `Play` -> `Record Slideshow` can be used to record a video presenting the slides, optionally recording a voice-over.
+It can later be exported as a video in the export menu.
+- Choose different presetation type on the right side panel `Document`
+- A Keynote presentation can be exported into different format: PDF, PowerPoint, Movie...
+- Export as movies has 2 options
+    - Self play with set speed
+    - From a recorded slideshow
+- Play it remotely via Keynote live